-- Incapacity or impairment.
+Incapacity or impairment.
 There is no consent if a person is mentally or physically incapacitated or impaired such that they cannot understand the fact, nature, or extent of the sexual situation.
 This includes impairment or incapacitation due to alcohol or drug consumption if it prevents the person from having such an understanding, as well as being asleep or unconscious.
 It also includes instances in which a person lacks the required understanding due to medical conditions, or cognitive or other disabilities.

 In some instances, a person may give what appears to be consent, despite being incapacitated.
 For example, a person may speak despite having "blacked out."
 In such cases, the objective standard for consent applies, meaning that a policy violation occurs unless a reasonable individual under the particular circumstances would have believed that the incapacitated person's actions signaled active, knowing, and voluntary agreement to sexual activity.
-Even if this objective standard is satisfied, if the other individual was actually aware of the person's incapacity, there is no consent. - Age.
+Even if this objective standard is satisfied, if the other individual was actually aware of the person's incapacity, there is no consent.

+Age.
 There is no consent for purposes of this policy where a person is too young to give effective consent under applicable law.
 Under Mississippi law, persons under fourteen cannot give effective consent to sexual activity with any older person, where the age difference is greater than twenty- four months.
-Persons between the ages of fourteen and sixteen cannot give consent to sexual activity with any older person where the age difference is greater than the age difference is greater the age difference is greater than the age difference is greater than the age difference is greater than the age difference is greater the age difference is greater than the age difference is greater the age difference is greater
+Persons between the ages of fourteen and sixteen cannot give consent to sexual activity with any older person where the age difference is greater than thirty-six months.

-V. REPORTING SEXUAL MISCONDUCT
+V. Reporting Sexual Misconduct